esemsc-am4224/arastunm/_projects/blog_rl.md

 Q_{k+1}(s, a) \leftarrow \sum_{s'}T(s, a, s') \big[R(s, a, s') + \gamma \max_{a'}Q_k(s', a') \big]
 $$

-With Q-value iteration, Q-learning is dervied the same way as TD learning, by acquiring Q-value samples, and incorporating them into an exponential moving average:
+With Q-value iteration, Q-learning is derived the same way as TD learning, by acquiring Q-value samples, and incorporating them into an exponential moving average:

 $$
 sample = R(s, a, s') + \gamma \max_{a'}Q(s', a')